|

 To Rewrite a Quotient Using Positive Exponents

-A factor that contains a negative exponent may be rewritten on the
+A factor that contains a negative exponent may be

 other side of the division bar by changing the sign of the exponent.